apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 ### maprdb

-The maprdb format is a configuration for MapR-DB in the sandbox.
+The maprdb is a configuration for MapR-DB in the sandbox.
 You use this format in the sandbox to query MapR-DB/HBase tables.

 ### hive

-The hive storage plugin is a configuration for a Hive data warehouse within the sandbox.
+The hive configuration for a Hive data warehouse within the sandbox.
 Drill connects to the Hive metastore by using the configured metastore thrift URI.
 Metadata for Hive tables is automatically available for users to query.